Geoff Leigh (politician): Politics

 In 1979, he was the unsuccessful Liberal candidate for the state seat of Brunswick, and in 1982 he contested Heatherton, again unsuccessfully.
 However, later in 1982, he was selected as the Liberal candidate for a by-election for the safe seat of Malvern, being vacated by former premier Lindsay Thompson.
 Leigh was elected, and in 1985 he became Opposition Whip in the Assembly.
 He was promoted to a shadow ministerial role in 1988, holding the Consumer Affairs and Prices portfolio.
 He left the front bench in 1989 and did not return during the Kennett Government; he was elected to the seat of Mordialloc in 1992 after being defeated by Robert Doyle in a Malvern preselection.
 He returned to the front bench after Kennett's defeat, serving as shadow transport minister from 1999 until his defeat in 2002.

-Lobbying career
+Post-parliament career

+Lobbyist

 Leigh later worked as a lobbyist for developers, including John Woodman.
 Leigh later appeared before IBAC in regard to Mr Woodman's alleged payments to councillors at the City of Casey in exchange for favourable planning decisions.

+Leigh, along with his lobbying business partner, each earned $500,000 each for helping to get a Cranbourne egg farm owned by Mr Woodman’s son rezoned to residential.

+Bayside council

+Leigh was elected to Bayside Council at its 2024 election as an unendorsed ‘Independent Liberal’ candidate.